AngelosGi/personalWebsite/README.md

    - Implemented a global exception handler using `@ControllerAdvice`.
    - Added validation to ensure data integrity and correctness.

+7. **Security Authentication**:
+   - Implemented basic authentication for the API.
+   - Configured security to allow public access to GET endpoints and restrict POST, PUT, and DELETE endpoints to authenticated users.
+   - Utilized Spring Security to manage authentication and authorization.
+   - Created a `User` entity and repository to store user credentials.
+   - Implemented `MyUserDetailsService` to load user-specific data for authentication.
+   - Configured a password encoder to hash passwords securely.

 ---

 ## Technologies Used